Date: 27 November 2015. Portlight

 sun-catcher pleases me, offering a nautical motif that is pretty.

-doesn't move much at all even when the breeze is blowing.
+The turtle sun-catcher does not move much at all even when the breeze is blowing.
 And if it

 does move, the screen keeps it from banging anything.